Why Do You Need To Install An Pool Water Autofiller

-We heard stories where that happened to others and the outside faucet got ripped out of the wall with the mower – YIKES!
+We heard stories where that happened to others and the outside faucet got ripped out of the wall when the mower snagged the hose – YIKES!

 If you are looking for a great house to rent in Kissimmes, Villa By The Castle may be the perfect fit for you, it’s just 5 minutes from Disney World!

 I looked for all kinds of solutions, and there are some out there – in my opinion they either didn’t look nice, took too much work to install or didn’t look durable enough for a vacation rental.

 When visiting another vacation rental I came across this solution.

 It doesn’t detect when the water is low, but it does fill the pool using a timer without the need to drag the hose out or put the hose away.

 Disclosure: Some of the links below are affiliate links.
 If you decide to purchase any of these products, we earn a small commission at no additional cost to you.
 We recommend these products only because we have experience with them and use them for our own projects.
 As Amazon Associates, we earn from qualifying purchases.

 The Shopping List